Azure/azure-sdk-for-js/sdk/test-utils/recorder/ASSET_SYNC_MIGRATION.md

 assets --> pr[Push branch and\ncreate PR]
 ```

+### Inspecting recordings with asset sync enabled

+Often, when re-recording tests, you will want to inspect the recordings that have been made, either to debug something or to make sure secrets have been sanitized properly.
+With asset sync enabled, the recordings are no longer stored in the same place as your SDK.
+You'll need to follow the following process to find them:

+1. Navigate to the root of the `azure-sdk-for-js` repo.
+1. Go into the `.assets` directory.
+This will contain a file called `.breadcrumb`; open it and find the entry that matches your SDK.
+This will give you the name of the directory within `.assets` that your recordings are located in.
+1. Once in that directory, you can do a `git status` to see what uncommitted changes you have made to the recordings, and you can inspect the recordings in whatever way you'd like.

+There is an [open issue](https://github.com/Azure/azure-sdk-tools/issues/4652) to streamline this process by providing tooling to get you to the right directory without you having to look inside the `.breadcrumb` file.
+Watch this space.

+For more information on this topic, see the [asset sync reference documentation][asset-sync-reference].

 ### Other `test-proxy` commands

 A few commands have been added to `dev-tool` to facilitate pushing and fetching the recordings to and from your local: